Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 an externally-owned account named `gamete`, whose public key is that provided after `--key-of-gamete`;
-it has initialized the balance of the gamete to the value passed after `@tool init-tendermint`.
+it has initialized the balance of the gamete to the value passed after `moka init-tendermint`.
 Finally, this command has published an internet service at the URI `ws://localhost:8001`, reachable through websockets connections, that exports the API of the node.